David Lewis, Watershed Advisor

 Michael Lennox, Ranch Planning & Conservation Monitoring Coordinator

-The Marin County Fish & Wildlife Commission recommended that the Board of Supervisors fund 10 projects totaling $19,983 on restoration and education about wildlife and fisheries in Marin County.
-Including awards to Point Reyes Station Dance Palace Community Center, Friends of Corte Madera Creek Watershed, Students and Teachers Restoring a Watershed, Mill Valley Streamkeepers, Tyee Foundation, Marin Audubon Society, North Bay Trout Unlimited, California Fish and Wildlife, Wildcare, and Point Reyes National Seashore.
+The Marin County Fish & Wildlife Commission recommended that the Board of Supervisors fund nine projects totaling $9,233 on restoration of and education about wildlife and fisheries in Marin County.
+This included awards to Point Reyes Station Dance Palace Community Center, Friends of Corte Madera Creek Watershed, Mill Valley Streamkeepers, Tyee Foundation, Marin Audubon Society, North Bay Trout Unlimited, Wildcare, and Point Reyes National Seashore.
+Read more about these projects in the Commission's newsletter.